taskworld/prescript/docs/guide/api.md

 * **context** - The context object contains:
   * `log(...)` - Logs a message to the console.
 Use this instead of `console.log()` so that it doesn’t mess up console output.
+  * `attachment(name, buffer, mimeType)` — Attachs some binary output.
+For example, screenshots, raw API response.
+This will get written to the Allure report.

 ## `defer`